Orthodontic Retainers

 After orthodontic treatment, the bone and surrounding tissues need time to stabilize around the teeth in their new positions.
 Retainers hold teeth in place during this adjustment period and help prevent relapse.
 Wearing your retainer exactly as instructed protects the time, effort, and investment you made in achieving a healthy, straight smile.

-A fixed retainer is a thin wire bonded to the back of the front teeth, most commonly on the lower arch.
-This option is:
+A bonded retainer is a thin wire permanently attached to the back of the front teeth, most commonly on the lower arch.
+This option is not removable and provides constant support to help prevent relapse in patients prone to shifting.

-Your family dentist will routinely check the bonded retainer during hygiene visits to ensure it remains clean and intact.
+Your family dentist will check the bonded retainer during routine hygiene visits to ensure it remains secure and clean.

 Removable Retainers